 - Just sign this form

 The adjuster will try to get you to sign a healthcare release that allows the insurance company to get all of your medical records.
 They want to look through your medical file to find old injuries or pre-existing conditions that can be used to deny your claim.
 They may also try to get you to sign a release, which says you can’t sue the other driver.

 Some insurance adjusters will tell you that they will pay for everything if you sign the release.
 However, they fail to mention that you may have future medical expenses or unresolved liens against your case.
 The faster the insurer can get you to settle, the faster the insurer can relieve itself of financial responsibility and leave you liable for unpaid expenses.

 An insurance adjuster may discourage you from seeking legal advice after an accident.
 Insurance companies know they have a big advantage when dealing with accident victims unfamiliar with the claims and settlement negotiations.
 An experienced personal injury lawyer can negotiate on your behalf for a full and fair settlement.

 Experienced New Mexico Car Accident Lawyers

-If you’ve been hurt in a car wreck, visit the Parnall Law Firm, LLC to get answers about your case.
+If you’ve been hurt in a car wreck, visit Parnall Law to get answers about your claim.
 The call is free and confidential, and we never get paid unless we recover compensation on your behalf.
 We’ve been helping injured people throughout New Mexico for over 20 years.
-Call us now to see if we can help you too.
+Call us now to see if we can help you at 505-332-BERT